 Under Stage 2 DBP Rule, for TTHM and HAA5, systems with only one location with an exceedance, must report the highest LRAA and the range of quarterly results (for all locations) in their main detected contaminant table.
+In order to reduce TTHM levels the system is taking the following measures: running drinking water through granular activated carbon (GAC) filter elements; flushing treated water more frequently in water lines with lower numbers of customers, thereby reducing opportunities for TTHMs to develop; and beginning water treatment plant improvements in 2023 - among these improvements are modifications aimed specifically to reduce or eliminate TTHMs in drinking water.

-Charles M. Cumber

-Director of Water Production

-Thomson-McDuffie Water System
+Charles M. Cumber Director of Water Production Thomson-McDuffie Water System